 His plans were to wait for his book to be sold and the arrival of a monetary inheritance before leaving for Greece.

 Despite all of his efforts, his plans remained at a standstill.
 Days turned into weeks, and weeks turned into months, and still no positive news on his book or inheritance.

 His bills were piling up; his girlfriend left him, and his health began to decline.
 His only faithful companion was the housekeeper.

 Suddenly, a friend appeared.
 He arrived for a short visit.
 A few days prior to his visit, he said he had consulted a well-known medium.
 He wanted to get some spiritual guidance pertaining to his profession.
 In addition, he asked the spirit, who incorporated the medium, about David’s book.
 His friend, who had not mentioned David's name, was stunned by the spirit's precise details on David's life including his name.
-In addition, the spirit said that David's housekeeper had placed a curse on him.
-She was using black magic to block his paths.
+In addition, the spirit said that David's housekeeper had done brujeria black magic on him.
+She did it to block his paths.
 He was told to stay away from the apartment for David, as well as the apartment, was cursed.

 Wanting to put her to the test, he told her that he believed he was cursed and needed to remove it.
-Moreover, he wanted her to attend an Umbanda session with him.
+Moreover, he wanted her to attend an Umbanda (a Brazilian folk religion) session with him.
 Alarmed, she expressed that she was a non-believer, and never visited an Umbanda session.
 He refused to take no for an answer.

 On the designated day, they headed to the Umbanda ceremony.
 After a long and exhausting bus ride, they arrived at the house where the ceremony would take place.